rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

-Here we used the `..` operator to ask "how often do we have `do_mir_borrowck` on the stack and then, later, some function whose name begins with `rusc::traits`?" (basically, code in that module).
+Here we used the `..` operator to ask "how often do we have `do_mir_borrowck` on the stack and then, later, some function whose name begins with `rustc::traits`?" (basically, code in that module).
 It turns out the answer is "almost never" — only 12 samples fit that description (if you ever see *no* samples, that often indicates your query is messed up).